ddemile/FakeAchievements/README.md

 ## Displaying achievemnents

-- Use `achievements grant` command in the DevConsole mod console (for debbuging)
+- Use `achievements grant [cosmeticOnly: bool]` command in the DevConsole mod console (for debbuging)
-- Use `AchievementsManager.ShowAchievement("your_achievement_id")` in your mod code to display the achievement
+- Use `AchievementsManager.GrantAchievement("your_achievement_id", [cosmeticOnly: bool])` in your mod code to display the achievement

 Note achievements are by default only ever displayed once; To allow an achievement to be displayed again:

 - Use `achievements revoke` command in the DevConsole's mod console (for debugging)
-- Use `AchievementsTracker.LockAchievement("your_achievement_id")` in your mod's code to allow the achievement to be "unlocked" and displayed again
+- Use `AchievementsManager.RevokeAchievement("your_achievement_id")` in your mod's code to allow the achievement to be "unlocked" and displayed again

 ## Examples